omyllymaki/PySimpleGraph/README.md

 # Tiny DAG

-Bare bones implementation of computation (directed, acyclic) graph for Python.
+A small library to orchestrate function calls using graph structure.

-User provides a graph structure (nodes) and input data for graph.
+The library contains bare-bones implementation of computation (directed, acyclic) graph.
+User provides a graph structure (nodes) and input data for the graph.
 The graph executes every node in the graph and returns output of every node as the result.
-The library supports multiple outputs and caching of the node results.
+The library supports multiple outputs per node and caching of the node results.

 # Requirements